pwyq/blog/_posts/2017-09-04-Work-Without-Mouse-On-Linux.md

 ## Who Is Suitable To Work Without A Mouse?
 Not every type of work is suitable with this working style, so choose your style wisely.
-For instance, if you are a `CSS+HTML` developer, then go with IDEs and mouse; those are your good friends.
+For instance, if you are a UI developer, then go with IDEs and mouse; those are your good friends.
 If you satisfy most following conditions, this post is going to boost your efficiency like a Saturn-V Rocket.

 - You rarely do front-end developing